'Selfless' school captain makes national team

 Having made the Metropolitan West team after a number of tournaments, Harrison, 11, and 22 others aged between 10 and 12 played in the state championships in Brendale.

-After the game, he was selected for the Queensland team, to represent the state in the AFL School National Championships where his team will play against other states in Perth.
+After the game, he was selected for the Queensland team, to represent the state in the AFL School National Championships where his team will play against other states.

 "I'm really excited for it.
 It's an honour to represent the state," Harrison said.